Medical clinic

 MeScreen uses a simple blood sample to analyze mitochondrial function and dynamics.
 The report is built around a comprehensive energetic profile, which includes factors such as:

 For patients, these details matter because they often explain why energy feels inconsistent across the week.
-A plan that is tied to physiology tends to be easier to follow, since it focuses on the most relevant leverage points.
+Researchers note that measuring oxygen use when blood cells are placed under increased energy demand can reveal how much reserve the system actually has.
+A plan tied to physiology tends to be easier to follow, since it focuses on the most relevant leverage points.

 Patterns That Often Justify Testing